 The convenience metric takes stock of the physical dimensions (including the attachments) and the weight of each vacuum.
 We measure the hose length both in its natural state and fully stretched-out.
 The hose is also assessed for its resistance to being crushed when stepped on by a 180 lbs person.
 We evaluate the filtering system, too.
 Is the filter a high-efficiency particulate air (HEPA) filter?
 Will it trap asbestos fibers and mold spores?
 Is the filter washable?
 Are replacement or upgrade filters available?
 Finally, we measured the noise level (dBa) at 3 ½ feet.

 Jeez!
 Who knew so much went into a thorough assessment of cordless wet dry vacuums?
 Well, we did.
 And, now you do, too.
-Hopefully, this article has provided a full understanding of how we measure these machines' performance and why we have given awards to some models and not others.
+Hopefully, this article has provided a full understanding of how we measure these machines' performance, why we have given awards to some models and not others, and some insight into which product is best for you.